olegabu/fabric-starter/README.md

 Create a network to jump start development of your decentralized application on [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) platform.

-The network can be deployed to multiple docker containers on one host for development or to multiple hosts for testing or production.
+The network is run by docker containers and can be deployed to one host for development or to multiple hosts for testing or production.

 Scripts of this starter generate crypto material and config files, start the network and deploy your chaincodes.